One Person at a Time

 Keith’s passion for organ donation awareness started with his own transplant journey about 7 years ago when he visited his family doctor for what he thought was just a bad cough.
 However, the cough didn’t get better.
 Over the course of two years, Keith was diagnosed with pneumonia, emphysema, and finally, COPD.
 Eventually, Keith’s journey led him to be placed on the organ waiting list.

-Keith is very thankful to his pharmacist who first introduced him to the Howie’s House, where he stayed for four days in 2013 for testing at the Hospital of the University of Pennsylvania.
+Keith is very thankful to his pharmacist who first introduced him to the Gift of Life Howie’s House, where he stayed for four days in 2013 for testing at the Hospital of the University of Pennsylvania.
 He was listed for a lung transplant.
 Keith received his precious gift of life from a selfless donor in March of 2015.
-Now, he stays at the Howie’s House every 3 months for follow-up appointments.
+Now, he stays at the House every 3 months for follow-up appointments.

-“Without the Howie’s House, I wouldn’t have had a place to stay.
+“Without the Gift of Life Howie’s House, I wouldn’t have had a place to stay.
 I don’t think I could ever repay the folks there,” he says.
 “Everyone is so polite.
 If I didn’t live so far away, I’d be there volunteering every day.
 I’d help drive the van and clean up the house.
 Whatever I could do, I’d do.”

 Keith is able, however, to volunteer every year during Gift of Life Donor Program’s Donor Dash.